alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-getting-hands-on-with-apples-foundation-models-framework.md

 ## Empowering the model with tools

 Tools extend the model beyond text generation.
-They allow it to interact with real data and perform actions—securely and locally.
+They allow it to interact with real data and perform actions, securely and locally.

 A tool conforms to the `Tool` protocol and defines: